stoneyang/HDR_Toolbox/Readme.txt

 ==Update Report:
+19/12/2013: -Many fixes including: ReinhardTMO, DragoTMO, RGBE2Float and many more...
 31/10/2013: -Added different fusion operator/tone mapping operator, improved demos, enhanced the toolbox.

 03/10/2013: -Added input/output for HDR videos: these videos need to be encoded as folders with a sequence of HDR files.